ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/data.md

 You can use a literal character ``d`` to indicate a ``decimal`` value, and similarly ``f`` for a ``float`` value.

-Decimal numbers are not the same as binary floating point numbers defined as per IEEE standard.
+Decimal numbers are not the same as binary floating-point numbers defined as per IEEE standard.
 They are not built into the ALU logic on the processor.
 Therefore their computation is slower yet more accurate and precise.

 In Ballerina, decimal numbers do not offer infinite precision.
 It is limited to 34 digits only, which is more than enough for representing large physical measurements, such as the universe's age, which takes 27 digits.
 Additionally, decimal numbers do not support infinity, NaN, or negative zero.